Plants & Animals

 Updated: February 2, 2026

-From the arid bad-lands of Makoshika State park to the snowy, white peaks of Glacier National Park, animals and plants of many species flourish here.
+From the arid badlands of Makoshika State Park to the snowy peaks of Glacier National Park, many different plants and animals flourish in Montana.

 Taking Wing: